Napoleon complex: Research

+Affirmative

+Abraham Buunk, a professor at the University of Groningen in the Netherlands, found evidence of the Napoleon complex.
+Researchers at the university found that men who were 1.63 m were 50% more likely to show signs of jealousy than men who were 1.98 m.

+In 2018, evolutionary psychologist Mark van Vugt and his team at the Vrije Universiteit Amsterdam found evidence for the Napoleon complex in human males.
+Men of short stature behaved more (indirectly) aggressively in interactions with taller men.
+Their evolutionary psychology hypothesis argues that in competitive situations when males, human or nonhuman, receive cues that they are physically outcompeted, the Napoleon complex psychology kicks in: physically weaker males should adopt alternative behavioral strategies to level the playing field, including showing indirect aggression and coalition building.

+Negative

-In 2007, a study by the University of Central Lancashire concluded that the Napoleon complex (described in terms of the theory that shorter men are more aggressive to dominate those who are taller than they are) is a myth.
+In 2007, a study by the University of Central Lancashire concluded that the Napoleon complex is a myth.
 The study discovered that short men were less likely to lose their temper than men of average height.
 The experiment involved subjects dueling each other with sticks, with one subject deliberately rapping the other's knuckles.
 Heart monitors revealed that the taller men were more likely to lose their tempers and hit back.
 University of Central Lancashire lecturer Mike Eslea commented that "when people see a short man being aggressive, they are likely to think it is due to his size, simply because that attribute is obvious and grabs their attention".

 The Wessex Growth Study is a community-based longitudinal study conducted in the UK that monitored the psychological development of children from school entry to adulthood.
 The study was controlled for potential effects of gender and socioeconomic status, and found that "no significant differences in personality functioning or aspects of daily living were found which could be attributable to height"; this functioning included generalizations associated with the Napoleon complex, such as risk-taking behaviours.